ThuPham09/Getting-CleaningData_JH-Coursera/CodeBook.md

 # 2. Extracts only the measurements on the mean and standard deviation for each measurement.

 The function select() was used along with contain() to extract only variable names contained "means" and "sd".
-The extracted data named ectracted.data.
+The extracted data named extracted.data.
 The data is 'data.frame', contained	10299 obs. of  88 variables.

 # 3. Uses descriptive activity names to name the activities in the data set

-ectracted.data: 'data.frame':	10299 obs. of  88 variables
+extracted.data: 'data.frame':	10299 obs. of  88 variables
-ectracted.data$labels was changed from int (int  5 5 5 5 5 5 5 5 5 5 ...) to string (chr  "STANDING" "STANDING" "STANDING" "STANDING")
+extracted.data$labels was changed from int (int  5 5 5 5 5 5 5 5 5 5 ...) to string (chr  "STANDING" "STANDING" "STANDING" "STANDING")

 # 4. Appropriately labels the data set with descriptive variable names.